 There are several exemptions to California’s vehicle safety inspection requirements, which help streamline the process for certain vehicle categories and owners:

-4. Older Model Vehicles: Gasoline-powered vehicles that are model year 1975 and older are not required to undergo smog inspections.
-This exemption is extended to diesel-powered vehicles that are model year 1997 and older or have a gross weight rating over 14,000 lbs.
+- Older Model Vehicles: Gasoline-powered vehicles model year 1975 and older are exempt from smog inspections.
+Diesel-powered vehicles model year 1997 and older, or over 14,000 lbs, are also exempt.

-5. Natural Gas-Powered Vehicles: Vehicles powered by natural gas and weighing over 14,000 lbs are exempt from smog checks.
-This category includes larger, commercial vehicles often used for transportation and logistics.
+- Natural Gas-Powered Vehicles: Vehicles powered by natural gas and weighing over 14,000 lbs are exempt from smog checks.

 Consequences of Failing a Vehicle Inspection